eejlny/gemm_spmm/README.md

 rows for B hardwired to 512, rows and columns for A part of the CSR file.

 The FUSED folder contains a higher performance architecture that merges the sparse and dense accelerators and targets a ZCU102 Zynq Ultrascale platform.
-It still uses a streaming/dataflow architecture with read,compute,scale and write stages and can switch operation between sparse and dense modes using a mode register.
+It uses a streaming/dataflow architecture with read,compute,scale and write stages and can switch operation between sparse and dense modes using a mode register.
 It has been integrated as part of a Tensorflow Lite (1.15/2.8) inference engine running on the device PS that offloads matrix operations to the accelerator as required.
 The scaling engine follows the scale specifications part of tensorflow Lite.
 The hardware also supports multi-core configurations where the user can select to split the weight or activation matrices depending on matrix shape.
 Tensorflow is used to obtain sparse matrices using the model optimization toolflow.
 The FUSED core deploys 8-bit precision that is currently the preferred option in Tensorflow Lite